Plagen Plaxel + Plasma Pen Fibroblast Treatment - Before and Aftercare

 Post Treatment

-- I will apply Clinisept+ Skin to sooth the area and remove the white deposits.
-When the local anaesthetic cream wears off, the area will feel as though it has mild sunburn.
+- When the local anaesthetic cream wears off, the area will feel as though it has mild sunburn.

 - Balneum Plus Cream can also soothe the area and safely be applied after 48 hours.

 - If the eyes have been treated, the area will swell, peaking at around days 2-3.
 This is normal.
+Please don’t worry about it.
 Some people swell more than others, but it is not unusual for the upper lids to swell when the lower lids are treated and vice versa.
-For this reason, I do not treat the upper lids and lower lids at the same time.
+For this reason, I do not usually treat the upper lids and lower lids at the same time.

-- Avoid getting the area wet for 48 hours post treatment.
+- Avoid getting the area wet post treatment.
 Do not rub, scratch or pick the area.
 To wash the area, splash on water and pat dry – do not rub.
+Ideally, it’s best to keep the area dry until the scabs start to fall off, as water can soften the scabs and make them come off early.

 - You must wear Factor 50 sunblock for 3 months following treatment.
 Allowing the skin to catch the sun can cause hyperpigmentation.